Common Travel Insurance Exclusions You Should Know

 If you think travel insurance protects you against every emergency, think again.

-Unfortunately, there are limits and exclusions, meaning the insurer doesn't cover certain situations.
+Unfortunately, there are limits and some common exclusions in insurance.
 They do this to limit their risk (and to keep plans more affordable), but many travelers overlook these — and end up surprised when they go to make a claim.

 Erika Recommends